mamatsalay/demo/README.md

-DEMO VERSION
+# DEMO VERSION

-Access documentation:
+### Access documentation:
 https://localhost:8080/swagger-ui.html

-TODOs: Need to add NET balance calculator and Expense Entity
+### TODOs: Need to add NET balance calculator and Expense Entity

+### How to start: need to download source code and start from IntelliJ IDEA